OmiIam/devflow/README.md

 ## Overview

-DevFlow is a developer focused task manager designed specifically for how developers *actually* work.
+DevFlow is a developer-focused task manager designed specifically for how developers *actually* work.

 Most task managers almost always treat tasks as static items.
 DevFlow treats **focus, interruption, and context switching** as first class concepts.